cman81/family-to-do/KANBAN.md

 - Rename a subtask
 - Save due date to the DB on 'change' event
 - Reidentify newly created tasks after they are assigned an ID
+- Fix bug where "Jan 1" is showing on the task list instead of the actual Due Date